redhat-na-ssa/demo-ibm-spyre/README.md

 ## Install the [OpenShift Web Terminal](https://docs.openshift.com/container-platform/4.12/web_console/web_terminal/installing-web-terminal.html)

 > [!NOTE]
-> following icon should appear in the top right of the OpenShift web console after you have installed the operator.
+> The following icon should appear in the top right of the OpenShift web console after you have installed the operator.
 Clicking this icon launches the web terminal.

 ![Web Terminal](docs/images/web-terminal.png "Web Terminal")